nigilmohra/COCOTB/Readme.md

 |:-:|
 |_Figure 1.
 Simulation Result_|

+## Combinational Circuits | MUX
+Here is the verification of scombination circuit, MUX.
+The following examples are used to provide an example of the cocotb syntaxes.
 ### Verilog
 Here is the verification of another combinational circuit, MUX2x1.
 Save the file as `mux.v`.
 ```verilog